gracecizma/gracecizma/README.md

 As I delved deeper into programming, I discovered a whole new world of creative problem-solving and endless possibilities.
 I was hooked.
 I taught myself new languages and frameworks, and attended App Academy to round out my knowledge and become a full-stack developer.

-Now, I get to combine my love of history and technology in my work, building software that helps people understand and interact with complex information in new and innovative ways.
-Whether I'm designing data visualizations, building web applications, or automating repetitive tasks, I'm always striving to create elegant, efficient, and user-friendly solutions.

 When I'm not coding, you can find me reading history books, lifting weights, or exploring a new world in a video game.
 I'm always looking for new challenges and adventures, both in my personal and professional life.
 If you're interested in collaborating on a project or just want to chat about history or tech, feel free to reach out!